freerange/site/soups/weeknotes/week-908.snip.markdown

 That day there was also a problem with a [Mission Patch] order.
 Someone had paid using [RevolutPay], but the code was expecting payment by credit card.
 Fortunately this wasn't too difficult to diagnose and fix.

-Chris L spent Thursday at the "Scaling cooperation: Working together for a fairer, more productive digital platform ecosystem in the new music economy" event at [Goldsmiths] which he'd co-organised.
+Chris L spent Thursday at the "Scaling cooperation: Working together for a fairer, more productive digital platform ecosystem in the new music economy" event funded by  [Goldsmiths] and hosted at the worker-run [Piehouse Coop] in Deptford.
+Chris had the chance to meet some local musicians, two representatives from fellow music platform co-op [Mirlo] and other folks working on co-operative or community-based music projects in London.

 Over the course of this week I've spent way too long trying to resolve an annoying "Catch-22" situation with updating our VAT registration details.
 Today I've upgraded the Heroku stack for [this website](/) from [heroku-22] to [heroku-26] which fortunately went off without a hitch.